Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 8 Januari 2026 17.37.53 UTC
+- WIB: Kamis, 8 Januari 2026 18.30.47 UTC
-- WITA: Kamis, 8 Januari 2026 18.37.53 UTC
+- WITA: Kamis, 8 Januari 2026 19.30.47 UTC
-- WIT: Kamis, 8 Januari 2026 19.37.53 UTC
+- WIT: Kamis, 8 Januari 2026 20.30.47 UTC

 Kutipan Inspiratif:
-"Human nature is potentially aggressive and destructive and potentially orderly and constructive."
+"A loving memory of your smiling face, a friend like you can never replace, deep in my heart you will always stay, truly remembered ever!!"

-Kategori: nature
+Kategori: friendship